Now: origin server hardening

 for a pilot.

-Separate server configuration, memory scope, dashboard access, and
+Separate server rules, memory scope, dashboard access, usage limits,

 Owner controls